arty-arty/thefairrandomizer/README.md

 [See the prototype](https://rand.algotool.app/) of a [verified lootbox opener](https://rand.algotool.app/) that we built with this API.
 Each resulting number is announced publically,

-After a call it returns a random number.
-And an immutable proof stored as a transaction on-chain and verified via a Smart Conract.
-Thanks to a new Teal opcode vrf_verify, showing this transaction to a user means complete fairness.
-Read more to understand why it can not be tampered, altered, pre-calculated.
-And means completely secure fairness.

-The [transaction proof with a smart signature](https://testnet.algoexplorer.io/tx/RGZQ6AGWZIMDZBWBOVCOQXFH3ITFI5SUGYFEBEHLTVET2Y4XS46A) has a message which is parsed and verified within the smart contract.
+The [transaction proof with a smart signature](https://testnet.algoexplorer.io/tx/RGZQ6AGWZIMDZBWBOVCOQXFH3ITFI5SUGYFEBEHLTVET2Y4XS46A) has a message which is parsed and [verified within the smart contract](https://github.com/arty-arty/thefairrandomizer/blob/main/contract/mainWithNumber.py#L46).
 The very fact that this transaction exists - means the random number was verified.
 The

 ```